TadeasFrycak/smart-home/README.md

 - **Android App**: A native Android application for a seamless mobile experience, with the ability to control phone features like the flashlight and volume via MQTT.
 - **Pre-loader**: A loading screen is displayed while the application is loading to prevent a jarring user experience.
 - **Terminal UI**: A graphical terminal UI for debugging purposes.

+### User Roles

+The application defines the following user roles, each with a specific set of permissions:

+-   **Visitor**: The most basic role.
+Visitors can view the dashboard and control devices, but they cannot edit anything.
+-   **Manager**: Managers can do everything a Visitor can, plus they can edit the layout of the dashboard, including adding, removing, and reordering slides and tiles.
+-   **Administrator**: Administrators have all the permissions of a Manager, and they can also access the client list and blacklist/whitelist settings.
+-   **Owner**: The highest level of permission.
+Owners have full control over the application, including all Administrator permissions, plus the ability to manage users (add, remove, and change roles).

+**⚠️ Disclaimer:** If a user attempts to perform an action for which they do not have the required permissions, the request will be silently ignored by the server.

 ## Tech Stack